ruby-rdf/rdf-bert/README.md

 ------------

 The recommended installation method is via [RubyGems](http://rubygems.org/).
-To install the latest official release of `RDF::BERT`, do:
+To install the latest official release of the `RDF::BERT` gem, do:

     % [sudo] gem install rdf-bert